-Keeping your body nice and warm while outdoors is always an essential task.
+Keep your body nice and warm while outdoors!
 Nobody wants to get frostbite and risk losing a body part by not being prepared.
 Frostbite can set in fast.
 Experienced masters and newbies alike should know that not wearing the right clothing for the weather is a miserable and dangerous experience.
 Focus on your clothing from the bottom to the top.
-When you’re fishing in the winter, warm feet are an absolute must.
-Double layer your socks before putting on your boots, but make sure they’re not too tight that they make your feet go numb.
+When you’re out winter fishing, warm feet are an absolute must.
+Double-layer your socks before putting on your boots, but make sure they’re not so tight that they make your feet go numb.

 Wearing layers is vital while winter fishing as well.
 Wearing long underwear as a base layer will keep your legs toasty underneath pants and coveralls.
 Put on a lighter undershirt covered by a heavier fleece for your upper body’s mid-layer.
 A top layer of a wind jacket or waterproof jacket will be fundamental in combating the outside elements you encounter.